"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Results

 \subsubsection{User Experience}

-As shown in Figure \ref{fig:UX}, there were no significant differences across the five conditions in perceived \textit{Effort, Frustration, Complexity}, or \textit{Agency}.
-However, participants reported significantly higher \textit{Mental Demand} for Selling compared with all others.
+As shown in Figure \ref{fig:UX}, there were no significant differences across the five conditions in perceived \textit{Effort, Frustration, Complexity}, or \textit{Agency}. \mxj{However, participants reported significantly higher \textit{Mental Demand} for Selling compared with Baseline}.
 As elaborated in Section \ref{sec:6.2.3}, Selling's detailed, persuasive explanations made participants feel they could not skip them, creating \textbf{a sense of obligation}—\textit{“hard to reject”}—that increased emotional burden.
-The \textbf{relatively long messages} further contributed to this demand.
-By contrast, participants noted that Telling's \textbf{conciseness created little psychological burden}; its comments could be \textit{“taken or left”} and thus were not perceived as disruptive (P8).
+The \textbf{relatively long messages} further contributed to this demand. \mxj{Regarding Telling, participants noted that its \textbf{conciseness created less psychological burden}}; its comments could be \textit{“taken or left”} and thus were not perceived as disruptive (P8).
 However, when Telling addressed sensitive topics, its \textbf{bluntness produced discomfort}.
 P39 recalled, \textit{“especially when it brought up real-life jobs, it felt too specific and uncomfortably close.”} Participating was valued for its non‑directive style, which neither enforced agreement nor imposed constraints, fostering \textbf{a sense of freedom}: \textit{“I felt free to engage with it or not, without pressure”} (P56).